SimL85/QA-Assignment/README.md

 Reopen Visual Studio.
 You should now see full support for .feature files and step definitions.

 ## Running the Test Suite
+# At first you have to Run the Casino Application
 To run all tests together, follow these steps:

 1. Open the solution in Visual Studio 2022.